UPDATED FEB 7, 2020

 Originally from DC, this studio has plopped itself into the heart of NYC: Union Square.
 That’s good news because it’s accessible from nearly every subway, and you won’t feel deprived for pre- or post-ride fuel.
 With a range of different classes—including a Sunday class exploring Billboard charts dance hits—Ryde is all about helping you hit your fitness goals.
 Touting instructors who actually care, personality-filled playlists, and supportive community, expect a full-body workout that leaves you drenched.
 But at least it’s one of the few on the list with showers — get your sweat in before work!

 Grab your swimsuit and check out the only cycling studio in New York that offers classes… in a pool.
 With three stories, a chic entrance, and a sleek changing room that offers all the amenities you would want, this Tribeca hot spot is seriously making waves.
 Because of the buoying effects of water, AQUASTUDIO is a great alternative for people with joint issues.
-Note: this also means that you can expect to find more moms in class than at some other cycling studios in the Big Apple.
 Just remember to bring rubber water shoes or prepare to spend $2 to borrow a pair.

 When it comes to cycling, Monster is as unapologetic as they come.
 With all-gender locker rooms, uncensored beats, and explicit music videos projected onto studio walls, this fitness hub has all the makings of an awesome nightclub.
 And in case you’re wondering, yes, a parental advisory plays before class and the cycling shoe strap-ins are leather.
 Plus, with art and fashion installments in its two locations (shoutout SoHo and Limelight), Monster is basically a hip rave that just so happens to have indoor bikes.
 Monster virgins, get there early to check out their gear, which is displayed in a metal cage, or to fuel up pre-ride with wholesome juice made at the in-studio smoothie bar.

-With one location on the UES and a second location on Long Island City, Crank has elements SoulCycle and Flywheel regulars will recognize: stadium seating, candles, hand weights.
+This Long Island City studio has elements that SoulCycle and Flywheel regulars will recognize: stadium seating, candles, and hand weights.
 The studio prides itself on offering the high-quality atmosphere and teaching of well-known brands without the you-just-can’t-ride-with-us vibe (that also means it’s cheaper).
-And with a family-like feel and “Built On Love” motto, this is great for people who’ve never comfortably fit into the identity “New Yorker”.
+And with a family-like feel and “Built On Love” motto, who wouldn't want to pump and peddle here?

 Check ICE NYC on the Upper East Side for a one-of-a-kind biking class.
 Inspired by the piece of equipment CrossFitters lovingly call the “assault” bike, this class takes place on and off an Airdyne-style bike and is truly an assault on calories.
 With a juice bar up front and first floor flooded with light, you’ll want to get there early enough to grab a protein shake or people-watch through the front windows.
-And if you love their kickass but community vibe, check out their CrossFit, Row, TRX, and HIIT classes for classes that give the middle finger to monotony.
+And if you love their kickass but community vibe, check out their CrossFit, Row, TRX, and HIIT classes.

 The best New York City sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.